discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 ### What is a token, anyway?

-A token is essentially your bot's password; it's what your bot uses to login to Discord.
+A token is essentially your bots password; it's what your bot uses to login to Discord.
 With that being said, **it is vital that you do not ever share this token with anybody, purposely or accidentally**.
 If someone does manage to get a hold of your token, they can use your bot as if it were theirs—this means they can perform malicious acts with it.

 ### Token leak scenario